nebulab/playbook/how-we-work/tools.html.md

 Of these services, pay specific attention to calendars and contacts, where you can find various information about useful contacts (clients, freelancers, etc.) and appointments.

+As a rule of thumb if another service has Google authentication capabilities, you can use your
+@nebulab.com account to login.

 ## Slack

 We use Slack to chat and keep in touch with others.
 It is essential to communicate and understand